 By identifying service-learning courses with the SL designation,

 • students will easily identify service-learning courses in Banner;

 • service-learning will be identified on students’ transcripts;

 In order to be eligible for approval, a course must meet the following criteria set forth by the College Senate and must be clearly stated in the syllabus.

 Designation requires a minimum of 10 hours per student towards the project (for a 3-credit course).
 However, the CCE recommends at least 15 hours of community-based work.

-The service experience relates to the subject matter of the course and is clearly described in the syllabus and connected to a course learning objective.
+The project relates to the subject matter of the course and is clearly described in the syllabus and connected to a course learning objective.

 Students are provided structured opportunities to reflect critically on their experience through writing, discussion, presentation, artistic endeavors, or something similar.

 At least 15% of the final grade for the course must be based on academic assignments that explicitly link the community service to the academic content of the course.